mostafa4adel/Library-Management-System/README.md

 REDIS_URL=redis://localhost:6379
 ```

-6. Edit the .env file *IN THE DATABASE DIRECTORY* to reference your own PostgreSQL database.
-Make sure the DATABASE_URL matches the connection string of your database.:
+6. Modify the .env file in *IN THE DATABASE DIRECTORY* to point to your specific PostgreSQL database.
+Ensure that the DATABASE_URL aligns with the connection string of your database.
+Note that you should not create the database; simply provide the correct string, and Prisma will handle the table setup:

 ```env
 DATABASE_URL=postgres://<username>:<password>@localhost/library-management-system
 ```

 7. Setup the database schema using Prisma.
-Navigate to the prisma directory and run the following command:
+Navigate to the database directory run the following command:

 ```bash
 npx prisma db push